Teach English in Poland

-Poland’s relationship with the rest of Europe has gone from strength to strength since it joined the European Union in 2004.
+Poland’s relationship with the rest of Europe has strengthened since it joined the European Union in 2004.
 As a result, the importance of learning an internationally compatible curriculum and having an excellent grasp of the English language has been recognized by the government.
-To progress beyond basic schooling, all Polish students must now pass a government-set English test before being able to further pursue professional careers in business, engineering, technology or healthcare.
+To progress beyond basic schooling, all Polish students must now pass a government-set English test before being able to further pursue professional careers in business, engineering, technology, or healthcare.

 Demand for places at private international schools has increased significantly because of the European, and global, career opportunities such an education offers.
-The growing emphasis on learning English from a young age - and the requirement to succeed - also present excellent year-round opportunities for ESL teachers.
-Key locations with a variety of teaching options include the main cities, Warsaw, Krakow, Poznan, Lodz, Gdansk, Gdynia and Sopot.
+The growing emphasis on learning English from a young age – and the requirement to succeed – also present excellent year-round opportunities for ESL teachers.
+Key locations with a variety of teaching jobs in Poland include the main cities, Warsaw, Krakow, Poznan, Lodz, Gdansk, Gdynia, and Sopot.

-Teachers working at private international schools can expect a salary upwards of $2,000 USD per month, dependent on position level and previous experience.
-Many initiatives cover the costs of accommodation, provide a modest travel allowance and sometimes offer healthcare plans.
+Teachers working at private international schools can expect a salary upwards of $2,000 USD per month, dependent on a position level and previous experience.
+Many initiatives cover the costs of accommodation, provide a modest travel allowance, and sometimes offer healthcare plans.

 The academic year follows a calendar cycle similar to North American schools.
 Teacher vacancies at schools are typically posted during July and August for positions beginning in September or October.
-There are also frequently opportunities posted in January.
+There are also frequent teaching jobs in Poland posted in January.

-The Polish education authorities are dedicated to hiring highly qualified educators.
-Public and private school teachers must have a Bachelor’s degree, a teacher license and strong references.
+The Polish education authorities are dedicated to hiring highly qualified educators for teaching jobs in Poland.
+Public and private school teachers must have a bachelor’s degree, a teacher license, and strong references.
 The expected level of classroom experience is normally at least one year.